How to Choose the Best MacBook for Music Production

 - Cakewalk SONAR Mac Prototype is another free app used to be available on Windows only.
 However, now it can be installed on a Mac too.

 How to Prepare your Mac for Music Recording?

 Recording music does sound like a high-load process for your Mac.
 Full storage, apps responding longer than usual, or a spinning wheel on your screen may slow you down.
 So how to get back to productive work?

-For starters, it's always a good idea to clean RAM memory.
+For starters, it's always a good idea to clean RAM.
 The rule applies—the more memory available, the faster your Mac should run.
-Memory Cleaner feature in MacKeeper frees up RAM memory with just a few clicks and lets you know which apps may be eating up memory without you even knowing it.
+Memory Cleaner feature in MacKeeper frees up RAM with just a few clicks and lets you know which apps may be eating up memory without you even knowing it.

 Another thing that may hamper music recording is the lack of free space.
 Music-making requires some extra gigabytes at hand, so you can use such MacKeeper tools as Safe Cleanup and Duplicates Finder to scan your Mac for old copies of files, caches, or apps leftovers and safely remove them.

 We hope our guide helped you choose the proper computer for music-making.
-Now go and grab your instrument or mic, plug it to your new Mac, and get rockin’!
+Now go and grab your instrument or mic, plug it into your new Mac, and get rockin’!